Tev96/Tev96/README.md

 Not until August 2021 did I ACTUALLY start learning programming and coding in a way that worked for me.
 After two years of self learning.
 I've finally knew how to learn coding by trial and error

+Now, I enjoy learning new technologies and new programming languages by making something from scratch step by step as well as working on real-world projects

 # Recent Projects & Achievements